 When you are informed that a nursing facility member moved to a different facility (and is still there), complete an automatic redetermination for the new, appropriate aid type.
-Make changes to the ABC case to record the move.

 When a nursing facility member is admitted to a different facility but returns to the original facility, and you are informed of the moves after the member has returned, do not close the current case.
 Complete an automatic redetermination for the care the member received in the other facility.